iwatkot/maps4fs/README.md

 ### Farmlands Advanced settings

 - Farmlands margin - this value (in meters) will be applied to each farmland, making it bigger.
 You can use the value to adjust how much the farmland should be bigger than the actual field.
 By default, it's set to 3.

+- Add Farmyards - if enabled, the tool will create farmlands from the regions that are marked as farmyards in the OSM data.
+Those farmlands will not have fields and also will not be drawn on textures.
+By default, it's turned off.

 ### Vegetation Advanced settings